Saturday, April 29, 2023

 While at work the next day, a neighborhood hoodlum strolled into his hardware store and approached Byrne.
 Byrne’s hand reached behind his back to the holster that held his Beretta.

-The man smiled and said that Dom Grillo wanted to buy him a drink at the Oregon Avenue bar that night at eight o’clock.
+The man smiled and said that Dom Grillo wanted to buy him a drink at a local bar that night at eight o’clock.

 “Tell him I’ll be there.”